School Direct (salaried)

 The principles of academic rigour on School Direct (salaried) are the same as on university-led courses, too.
 School Direct courses generally last a year and all result in QTS.

-Most School Direct courses also include a postgraduate certificate in education (PGCE) and/or master’s-level credits – you can check the exact details of individual courses on the UCAS teacher training site.
+Most School Direct courses also include a postgraduate certificate in education (PGCE) and/or Master’s-level credits – you can check the exact details of individual courses on the UCAS Teacher Training site.
+Your training cost to achieve QTS is covered by the school – check with your training provider to find out if this also includes a PGCE.

 Eligibility and salary

 The amount you earn will be dependent on the school you train in and the subject you’re teaching.
-This year, a number of schools are offering an enhanced salary (Excel, 73KB) of up to £25,000 to trainees in maths, physics and computing.
-Your training cost to achieve QTS is covered by the school – check with your training provider to find out if this also includes a PGCE.
+This year, a number of schools are offering an enhanced salary of up to £25,000 to trainees in maths and physics – you should check with the school before you apply to see if they are offering this higher rate.

 Your work experience does not have to be from a career in education, but generally applies to the years following graduation.
 Please ask the schools you are interested in applying to about their recruitment arrangements.
 In addition, some schools may accept applications from high-quality candidates with fewer than three years’ work experience.

 We are often asked questions about school-led training, and there are some misconceptions that arise frequently – find out more on our myth-busting page.
-You can also speak to a Teaching Line adviser on Freephone 0800 389 2500.
+If you would like to speak to us about teaching or teacher training, please call us on Freephone 0800 389 2500.

 Your 3 years of work experience could be from any career – not just education

-Earn over £21k (£25k in London) as a trainee maths, physics or computing teacher on School Direct (salaried)
+Earn up to £25k as a trainee maths or physics teacher on School Direct (salaried)

 Maths career changer Peter reflects on his transition into teaching, the process of catering to all attitudes and approaches, and earning the respect of a class.More about this case study